Florida Plumbing License: How to Get Certified as a Plumber in FL

 Yes, you need to renew your plumbing contractor license to keep it active.
 Licenses expire every other year.
 The year that your license expires depends on the type of license that you have.

 To renew your license, you’ll need to complete the required continuing education and submit any renewal fees.
-The renewal fee for an active certified contractor license is $105 and the fee for a registered contractor license is $209.
+The renewal fee for an active certified contractor license and registered contractor license is $205 plus $50 per qualified business.

 To meet the continuing education requirement, you must complete 14 hours of relevant courses, which must include a minimum of 1 hour in each of the following courses: